ehowey/gatsby-theme-catalyst/starters/gatsby-starter-catalyst-helium/README.md

 # Gatsby Starter Catalyst Helium

-WIP

-This is a starter provides a minimalist blog that ties together the core theme, blog theme, header and footer themes to ceate a complete website.
+This is a starter provides a blog that ties together the core theme, blog theme, header and footer themes to ceate a complete website.
 Git is used as the CMS, posts are authored in MDX.
+This starter demonstrates using variants and Theme-UI to style underlying themes.

 **Documentation**